Aerial view of McCausland during Summer, August 2020

 CEL Goals:

-» Creative Problem Solving: Students can engage in discussions in order to attempt to identify a need in the world.
+» Creative Problem Solving: Students engage in discussions to identify real-world needs and generate possible solutions.

-» Teamwork and Collaboration: Students engage in discussions on ways to give and receive positive comments as well as to have meaningful and constructive conversations about project failures.
+» Teamwork and Collaboration: Students give and receive positive feedback and engage in constructive conversations about project challenges and failures.

 Dotted Yellow Line